CityofPittsburgh/data-rivers/README.md

 ## Error alerting
 Join the "Airflow errors" channel on Microsoft Teams to get alerts when production DAGs fail, including links to the relevant error logs.

-## Tests
-Write tests for every new Dataflow script.
-You can execute the entire test suite by running `pytest` from the project root (please do so before making any new pull requests).

-CI/CD = work in progress.